-Deprecated: ROS Indigo (for Ubuntu 14.04 trusty or Linux Mint 17) ROS Kinetic (for Ubuntu 16.04 xenial or Linux Mint 18)
+Deprecated: ROS Indigo (for Ubuntu 14.04 trusty or Linux Mint 17) Deprecated: ROS Kinetic (for Ubuntu 16.04 xenial or Linux Mint 18) ROS2 Foxy (for Ubuntu 20.04 focal or Linux Mint 20)

 Getting our Code

 Follow these steps for getting the robosub code on your computer.
 First, make sure you have ssh authentication setup with gitlab.
 You only need to do this once on each computer.
 To check if you already have keys made for your computer, run: